macadmins/umad/README.md

 ### Timer Initial
 The time, in seconds, to restore the umad GUI to the front of a user's window.
 This will occur indefinitely until the UI is closed or MDM is enrolled.

-This is when the MDM cutoff is over three days.
+When the MDM cutoff date is over three days.
 ```xml
 <string>--timerinital</string>
 <string>14400</string>